Metformin for diabetes

 • The usual starting dose for adults with diabetes is 500 mg once or twice a day.
 Depending on your blood glucose levels, your healthcare provider may increase your dose slowly over a few weeks.
 This allows your body to get used to the medicine and reduces side effects.

-• The maximum dose is 3 grams daily (in divided doses) but for some people, such as older adults or people with kidney problems, the maximum daily dose should be lower.
+• The maximum dose is 3 grams daily (in divided doses) but for some people, such as older adults, people with kidney problems, or during pregnancy, the maximum daily dose should be lower.

 • Always take your metformin exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much metformin to take, how often to take it and any special instructions.